-Mark concentrates his practice on mergers and acquisitions and on commercial, bankruptcy and insolvency matters.
+Mark concentrates his practice on mergers and acquisitions and on commercial lending, bankruptcy and insolvency matters.

 Mark also has experience counseling technology companies in a broad range of corporate and commercial matters in a variety of industries.
+Mark has represented borrowers in secured commercial debt facilities for public and private venture-backed companies and entities in the social impact space both in the United States and overseas.
 He regularly advises financially troubled companies on the fiduciary duties of their boards and on other issues that confront them in liquidation planning and winding up their affairs.
 He has significant experience in representing parties to distressed sales.

 From 1988 until 1990, Mark clerked for the Hon.
 Lloyd King, U.S. Bankruptcy Judge, Northern District of California.
 He was a bankruptcy practitioner with a large firm in San Francisco before joining Fenwick in 1996.